Muzietto/consider-tries/README.md

 # consider-tries
 Indexing [a whole book](https://github.com/Muzietto/consider-tries/blob/master/doc/ConsiderPhlebas.txt) in a trie, and comparing search times with those in a plain JS object.

+There are approximately 11.000 keys.
 Search times come out as follows:

 NUM.SEARCHES | SEARCH TIME IN TRIE | SEARCH TIME IN OBJECT
 -------------|---------------------|-----------------------